CSI: Vegas: Broadcast

 The series was originally planned to air on October 6, 2020, to mark 20 years since the day of the premiere of CSI: Crime Scene Investigation.
 However, on August 10, 2020, it was announced that due to COVID-19 related production shutdowns, the series would not be able to meet that premiere date.
 On January 8, 2021, it was announced that the series was set to air during the 2021–22 television season.
 On May 19, 2021, CBS announced that the series would premiere in fall 2021, on Wednesdays at 10 p.m.
 ET.
 On July 12, 2021, a premiere date of October 6, 2021, was announced by CBS, to mark 21 years since the day of the premiere of CSI: Crime Scene Investigation.
 The first season comprises ten episodes.

+Outside the United States

 The first season was premiered on Alibi in July 2022, with the second season premiering in December 2022 in the United Kingdom.
+The series also aired in many Asian territories and Latin America on AXN.